 Treatment of Metal Contaminated Soils

-The EPA requires a Toxicity Characteristic Leaching Procedure (TCLP) test to determine if metal contaminated soils needs to be managed as hazardous or non-hazardous waste.
+Metal contaminated soils requires a Toxicity Characteristic Leaching Procedure (TCLP) test to determine if the soil needs to be managed as hazardous or non-hazardous waste.
 Soils exhibiting hazardous characteristics need to be disposed of at a facility permitted for that material at a high cost.

 Soils treated in the field prior to off-site disposal can be rendered non-hazardous and be disposed of in a regular landfill.
 Blastox® 215 is used to treat metal contaminated soils so that it can pass a TCLP test, allowing for non-hazardous disposal at a much lower cost.